Punch list 101

 “Only 25% of large construction projects surveyed in KPMG’s 2015 Global Construction report were completed on time and within budget.”

-Creating and following a set of punch list best practices is critical for attaining zero punch-list status and finishing construction projects on-time.
-Punch list best practices — be it those outlined above or something you created on your own — also help with accurate walkthroughs, effortless reporting, and faster close out.
+Creating and following a set of snag list best practices is critical for attaining zero snag-list status and finishing construction projects on-time.
+Snag list best practices — be it those outlined above or something you created on your own — also help with accurate walkthroughs, effortless reporting, and faster close out.

 Other best practices for punch lists on a jobsite

-Now that we know exactly what a punch list is, we can understand its importance and how it can become overwhelming on a big project.
+Now that we know exactly what a snag list is and its role in construction reporting, we can understand its importance and how it can become overwhelming on a big project.
 Luckily, Fieldwire’s punch list app adds both speed and structure to your closeout process as part of our field management platform.